 Education and Certifications

 A solid educational background is often necessary for aspiring systems architects.
-A bachelor’s degree in information technology or computer science is commonly required.
+A bachelor's degree in information technology, computer science, or a related field is a foundational requirement.
 These programs provide the foundational knowledge needed to understand complex systems, system requirements, and develop robust computer system architecture designs.

 Certifications can significantly enhance a systems architect’s career.
 Relevant certifications include: